Morales-Research-Corporation/RUsh/README.md

-# Research Unix Shell v2
+# Research Unix Shell
-Research Unix Sh, a Rust shell that provide minor improvements from the TCSH shell and C shell by BSD and Ken Greer (also includes Bill Joy, 1978)
+A shell written in Rust and compatiable with all Linux distros and operating systems

-(C) 2021 Morales Research Corp
+(C) 2021 Abdon Morales Jr